 - Spend time working on creating intimacy with your partner and strengthening your relationship.

 - Create boundaries that both you and your partner are comfortable with.

-Counseling can help you work on rebuilding trust and improving communications.
+Couples counseling can help you work on rebuilding trust and improving communications.

 Get help today